Information from the Superintendent

 Please understand that the decision to open or close schools during inclement or hazardous weather is based on a careful analysis of all relevant factors, such as:

-Building Conditions.
-Our schools need to be a safe, healthy, and secure environment for all students, staff and visitors.
+- Building Conditions.
+Our schools need to be a safe, healthy, and secure environment for all students and staff.
 Issues such as whether we have electricity and heat are critical factors to consider.
-Parking lot conditions and entry ways need to be safe and passable for all students, staff, and visitors.
+Parking lot conditions and entry ways need to be safe and passable for all students and staff.

-What other school districts are doing.
-We share information with nine other local school districts via a conference call and check whether they are opening or closing.
+- What other school districts are doing.
+We share information with thirteen other local school districts via a conference call and check whether they are opening or closing.
+The Vernon Public Schools, in partnership with family and community, is committed to provide a quality education, with high expectations, in a safe environment where all students become independent learners and productive contributors to society.

 WHO MAKES THE DECISION?